rohanphanse/stock-market-visualizer/README.md

 # Stock Market Visualizer
 **Prelude:** This was one of the first major Python projects I built, all the way back in 2020.
 I had posted this project to replit and am now adding it to my github, with the original writeup below (edited slightly for clarity).
-I really enjoyed coding this project and working with the yfinance library, even though half of my time was spent debugging it 🥲, and I hope you all enjoy using *Stock Market Visualizer*!
+I really enjoyed coding this project and working with the yfinance library, even though half of my time was spent debugging it 🥲.
+I hope you all enjoy using *Stock Market Visualizer*!

 Link to original replit post: https://replit.com/talk/share/Stock-Market-Visualizer/42786